https://johnelfick.github.io/school-science-lessons/biology/UNBiolDiversity.html#9.9.6H not found

 This breakthrough could support the suppression and potential eradication of Aedes aegypti worldwide.

-Published today in PNAS, the landmark trial involved releasing three million male Aedes aegypti mosquitoes in Northern Queensland, sterilised with bacteria called Wolbachia, across three trial sites over a 20-week period during the summer of 2018.
+The landmark trial involved releasing three million male Aedes aegypti mosquitoes in Northern Queensland, sterilised Wolbachia bacteria.

 The sterile male insects search out and mate with wild females, preventing the production of offspring.